 Q: What’s the best part about being a prosecutor?

 A: Being able to help people is a great thing.
-It’s also satisfying knowing that you are doing something good for people and the community.
+Knowing that you are doing something good for people and the community is also satisfying.

 Q: What’s the worst part about being a prosecutor?